Bills keep QB McCarron, cut former 1st-rounder WR Coleman

 Buffalo also has released wide receiver Corey Coleman, a 2016 first-round draft pick by Cleveland whom the Bills acquired last month.

-The person spoke on condition of anonymity because the team has not officially announced the moves.

-McCarron, an offseason free agent addition who was a backup in Cincinnati for four years, bruised his right throwing shoulder in an exhibition game.
-That hindered his pursuit of the starting job, particularly with the Bills having drafted Josh Allen with the seventh overall pick in April.
+The trade leaves second-year pro Nathan Peterman and first-round pick Josh Allen vying for the starting quarterback job in Buffalo.
+Peterman had a solid preseason for Buffalo, posting the best numbers of the group, while Allen has shown flashes and a strong arm after being drafted seventh overall in April.

+McCarron was initially considered the front-runner to land the starting job after signing a two-year contract in March, but struggled with inconsistent play.
+He also suffered a right shoulder injury in Buffalo’s second preseason game against Cleveland, which hindered his pursuit of the starting job.

-McCarron returned to lead the Bills to a late comeback victory at Chicago on Thursday night, though his performance was inconsistent.
+McCarron returned to lead the Bills to a late comeback victory at Chicago on Thursday night, though his performance was spotty.

-Still, Buffalo chose to keep him, along with 2017 backup Nate Peterman and, of course, Allen.

 The Bills chose not to hold onto Coleman, who has been a disappointment since the Browns made him the 15th overall selection two years ago.
 Buffalo traded a seventh-round pick in 2020 for him.